ARCED-Foundation/table-list/README.md

 ## Description

 This field plug-in allows for choice lists to be presented in the form of a table.
 The table can be created from correctly formatted static or [pre-loaded choices](https://docs.surveycto.com/02-designing-forms/04-sample-forms/12.search-and-select.html).
 The table further allows for sorting for each column and also searching for across the table.
+[ARCED](www.arced.foundation) team added a new parameter that allows pagination in the table.
 See the [Parameters section](#parameters) below.

 [![Download now](extras/download-button.png)](https://github.com/surveycto/table-list/raw/master/table-list.fieldplugin.zip)